ElliottFrench/XCTestCheatSheet/README.md

 ```

 ###Instance Set Up and Tear Down
-For each test method, a new instance of the class is allocated and its **instance setup** method executed.
-After that it runs the test method, and after that the **instance teardown** method.
+For each test method, a new instance of the class is allocated and its **instance** `setUp()` method executed.
+After that it runs the test method, and after that the **instance** `tearDown()` method.
 This sequence repeats for all the test methods in the class.
 After the last test method teardown in the class has been run, Xcode executes the class teardown method and moves on to the next class.

 ```
 override func setUp() {